tecbrix/aws-vpc-1/README.md

 # AWS VPC Terraform module

 Terraform module which creates VPC resources on AWS.
+Will create two private and public subnet by default.

 ### Usage
 ```